nicferrier/nics-node-httpd/README.md

 It will show index pages of bare directories.

-Inside an index, if you focus on a link to a file that is an image, then the background will be changed to the image.
+Inside an index, if you focus on a link to a file that is an image, then the image will be displayed on the right.
+The same works for video files.

 If you click on a markdown file, it will be turned into HTML and somewhat styled.